 Review of Disclosure of Financial Interest Forms

-Committee members reviewed the Disclosure of Financial Interest Forms of the following members:
+Committee members reviewed the Disclosure of Financial Interests Form of the following member:

 Jackie Leaf.
-The Committee was able to complete its review of these forms for each of these members without requiring additional information or clarification.
+The Committee was able to complete its review of these forms without requiring additional information or clarification.

-Committee reviewed updated and/or revised Disclosure of Financial Interest Forms for the following members: Richard Kazel.
-The Committee was able to complete its review of these forms for each of these members without requiring additional information or clarification.
+Committee reviewed updated and/or revised Disclosure of Financial Interest Forms for the following member: Richard Kazel.
+The Committee was able to complete its review of these forms without requiring additional information or clarification.

 Review of any Complete Board Composition and Recruitment Matrix (BCRM)

-Currently missing several completed BCRM forms from Board members; Committee feels it would be best to make another appeal to the Board to encourage them to complete and return their forms.
+The Committee is currently missing several completed BCRM forms from Board members; Committee feels it would be best to make another appeal to the Board to encourage them to complete and return their forms.

-Based on the BCRM that have been completed and returned it is evident that there are multiple areas we are still lacking expertise; Human Resources, Personnel Management, Accounting, Marketing, Legal, etc. Committee feels this is a great start to identifying gaps and areas to improve upon.
+Based on the BCRM that have been completed and returned it is evident that there are multiple areas in which we are still lacking expertise: Human Resources, Personnel Management, Accounting, Marketing, Legal, etc. Committee feels this is a great start to identifying gaps and areas to improve upon.

 Committee discussed adding additional counties and various sectors of representation not currently represented in the BCRM.
 Committee also discussed adding additional details Ex: Connection to Community People; Who and How?

-Committee discussed Board members completing a Self-Assessment; this may encourage accountability and follow through from Board members in the future.
+Committee discussed Board members completing a Self-Assessment; this may encourage accountability and follow-through from Board members in the future.

-Action: Claire will send another email top the Board encouraging them to complete and return their BCRM forms.
+Action: Claire will send another email to the Board encouraging them to complete and return their BCRM forms.

 Action: Claire will send out a Self-Assessment tool for the Governance Committee to review; this is something that Governance should consider implementing in the fall.